 While independent contractors, sole proprietors, and partners don’t have to carry workers’ compensation insurance, you can purchase a policy to protect yourself, too.
 Even when it's not required, you might choose to buy it due to the potentially high costs of a work injury.

-In certain states, manufacturing businesses must purchase workers’ compensation insurance through a monopolistic state fund.
+In certain states, manufacturing businesses must purchase coverage through a monopolistic workers' comp state fund.
 Those states are:

 From hazardous production line machinery to repetitive motion injuries, your employees face many risks.
 Manufacturers can create a safer work environment with: